McLean: The Gold Standard in Mental Health

 Consistently ranked as a top hospital in U.S. News & World Report’s annual Best Hospitals survey, the staff at McLean recognize the importance of partnering with our patients and their families to successfully manage the conditions we treat.

-We recognize the critical importance of human interaction in successful treatment for the many conditions we treat.
-Clinicians and staff work together with patients to create customized treatment plans that focus on the individual’s goals, helping them learn the skills necessary to manage daily living.
+McLean clinicians and staff work together with patients to create customized treatment plans that focus on the individual’s goals, helping them learn the skills necessary to live successful, meaningful lives.

+We understand better than anyone that most individuals experience a variety of symptoms, many of which complicate a diagnosis.
 No case is too challenging for McLean.
-We understand better than anyone that most individuals experience a variety of symptoms, many of which complicate a diagnosis.
 In fact, our clinicians specialize in caring for individuals with multiple diagnoses, such as depression, anxiety, eating disorders, and other conditions.